GabWithoutE/metroidvania-robot/README.md

 # unity-decoupling-plug-play-prefab-functionality
 This was a previous project I worked on a couple of years ago (2017-2018), that is now dead.
 It contains a few ideas I tried to solve some issues I ran into developing in Unity.
 I just kind of felt like revisiting this, as I'm working on another game now, to see what I can take from it.

-## This README is In-Progress, as I need to take time to reread what I had here, this is mostly just written based on what I remember

 ## Problems I Tried to Solve
 ### Prefab Coupling
 *Problem and Solution*